 How do I qualify to get food?
 The Pantry serves families who live in Morrow County or live in the Cardington School District in Marion County.
 The Free Produce Markets serve families who live anywhere in Central Ohio.

 Families must certify that their income is at or below 200% of the Federal Poverty guidelines.
-See the chart below:
+Income guidelines are set by the State of Ohio each year.
+Contact us at firstname.lastname@example.org if you need more exact information about guidelines.

 What documents do I need to bring when I visit the food pantry?
 You will need to verify that your household resides in the area served by this organization by providing a copy one of the following: